 - Developing, interpreting, and promoting the FDA Food Code and Voluntary National Retail Food Regulatory Program Standards

 - Identifying research needs to address emerging food safety concerns through the implementation of foodborne illness risk factor studies

-- Place greater emphasis on food safety at the point of retail sale;
+- Place greater emphasis on food safety at the point of retail sale; and

 - Promote food safety uniformity, mutual respect, and communication.

-Retail Food Program Policy, Guidance and other Resources:
+Retail Food Program Policy, Guidance and other Resources

-www.fda.gov/RetailFoodProtection.
-This webpage (maintained by the Center for Food Safety and Applied Nutrition) contains numerous critical resources for the Retail Food Protection Program, including:
+Http://www.fda.gov/RetailFoodProtection - This webpage, maintained by the Center for Food Safety and Applied Nutrition, contains numerous resources for the Retail Food Protection Program, including information on: